How to Live Stream on Zoom with a Professional Video Platform

 Zoom to YouTube

 Zoom has built-in features for simulcasting to YouTube.
-If you are on your computer (either a Mac and Windows PC), you should log in to Zoom and start your meeting as the host.
+If you are on your computer (either a Mac or Windows PC), you should log in to Zoom and start your meeting as the host.

-Once your video meeting is started, follow these steps:
+Once your video meeting starts, follow these steps:

 - Open webinar controls